iAvoe/-Object-Oriented-Analysis-Design-Review-2/README.md

 Workflows can be documented using _______.​
 - Activity diagrams

-Looping in an activity diagram is best represented using what?​ synchronization bars

 A decision point within an activity diagram may be shown with an activity symbol.​
 - True

+Looping in an activity diagram is best represented using what?​
+- Synchronization bars

 A synchronization bar in an activity diagram allows multiple agents or actors to participate in a workflow in separate rows.​
-- False
+- False, to merge

 -----